ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v32.md

 ## VMware vSphere 6.7 Update 2 support
 {: #relnotes_v32-vsphere-v67}

-You can order VMware vSphere version 6.7 Update 2 with your VMware vCenter Server, VMware vCenter Server with NSX-T, and VMware vSphere on IBM Cloud instances. vSphere Enterprise Plus 6.7u2 replaces the option to order vSphere Enterprise Plus 6.7u1 with new instances.
+You can order VMware vSphere version 6.7 Update 2 with your VMware vCenter Server, VMware vCenter Server with NSX-T™, and VMware vSphere on IBM Cloud instances. vSphere Enterprise Plus 6.7u2 replaces the option to order vSphere Enterprise Plus 6.7u1 with new instances.
 Additionally, Single-node Trial for Migration and App Modernization and Single-node Trial for Data Protection and Disaster Recovery instances are now ordered with vSphere Enterprise Plus 6.7u2.

 vSphere Enterprise Plus 6.7u2 is available for Skylake, Cascade Lake, and Broadwell {{site.data.keyword.cloud_notm}} bare metal servers.